UniFreak/notes/PHP.best_practice.md

 - make sure your database and tables are all set to the `utf8mb4` character set and collation, and that you use the `utf8mb4` character set in the PDO connection string
 - In your HTML, include the charset meta tag in your page’s <head> tag

-always use the `DateTime` class for creating, comparing, changing, and displaying dates in PHP

-when testing the return value of a function that can return either 0 or boolean false, like `strpos()`, always use `===` and `!==`

-Structuring your data right in the first place can help a lot

-When there's no `else`, I prefer to explicitly halt at the top, so people don't have to scan ahead to see whether there's an else clause

-after a query, always check if query result available before using it

 if a function is for testing, use `is...` as its function name like: isBigger, isGood, isValidUTF8String